Arcnilya/vrshark/README.md

 As a prototype, VRshark is developed as a 3D game with keyboard and mouse controls.
 When the core functionality and traffic representation in a 3D space has been established, then the project will be ported to VR, and then finally AR.
+Currently, the project is in the prototype (3D) phase and will later be tagged as "prototype" when moving forward to VR and AR.

 The core functionality includes being able to read a PCAP-file, spawning objects representing hosts, relocating said objects, and controlling the playback of the